FAQ - Frequently Asked Questions

 Why doesn’t ShelterBox assist with the homeless situation in the U.S.?

-The mission of ShelterBox is to provide emergency shelter to families made vulnerable by natural disaster or conflict.
+The mission of ShelterBox is to provide emergency shelter to families made vulnerable by disaster or conflict.
 In the U.S., there are numerous charities and government resources designed to deal with the specific needs of the homeless community.
 Aside from falling outside of mission parameters, the logistical operations of setting up a tent camp in U.S. municipalities would absorb ShelterBox resources otherwise dedicated to worldwide disaster response.

 Additionally, tent camps would require enormous and continued support from the local municipality.
 Considerations such as land designation, sanitation, water access and security are factors that often deter tent camps from being a viable option outside of disaster responses.